AI Safety Tools: Guardrails, Moderation & Red-Teaming (2026)

 Retrieved-content scanner.
 If your pipeline uses RAG or any external tool output, scan that content before it enters the LLM context.
 Treat retrieved documents as untrusted input.
 A prompt injection payload embedded in a PDF or web page has the same blast radius as a malicious user message.

 Post-LLM output classifier.
 Run a second pass on generated content before it reaches the user.
 This catches hallucinations, policy violations the input gate missed, and cases where the model’s response itself constitutes a problem even if the input looked clean.
+Our output classification PII and secrets detector is a build-it-yourself version of this stage.

 Async quality judge.
 For batch or low-latency-sensitive paths, use a heavier LLM-based judge asynchronously.
 Sample 5-10% of traffic, score it against your policy rubric, and feed violations back into classifier retraining.
 The mlmonitoring.report ↗ covers the broader drift detection architecture that this fits into.